Burning of the Parliament Buildings in Montreal: Rebellion Losses Bill

-Mob attacks parliament
+Mob attacked parliament

 On April 25, the cabinet sent Francis Hinks to The Monklands, the governor's residence, to request that Governor Elgin quickly come to town in order to assent a new tariff bill.
 The first European ship of the year had already arrived in the Port of Quebec and the new law needed to be in force in order to tax its merchandise.
 The governor left his residence and went to the Parliament the same day.

 At about 5:00 pm, the governor gave the royal assent to the bill in the Legislative Council room, in the presence of members of both houses of Parliament.
 Since he was already in town, the governor decided to also give assent to some forty one other bills passed by the houses and awaiting to be assented.
 Among those bills was the Rebellion Losses Bill.
 The assent of this law seemed to take some people by surprise, and the galleries where some visitors were standing became agitated.

 When the governor exited the building at around 6:00 pm, he found a crowd of protesters blocking his path.
 Some of the protesters began throwing eggs and rocks at him and his aides and he was forced to climb back into his carriage in haste and return to Monklands at gallop speed, while some of his assailants pursued him in the streets.

 Not long after the attacks on the governor, alarm bells sounded throughout town to alert the population.
 A horse-drawn carriage traveled through the streets to announce a public meeting to denounce the governor's assent to the Rebellion Losses Bill.
 The editor in chief of The Gazette, James Moir Ferres, published an Extra which contained a report of the incident involving Lord Elgin, and invited the "Anglo-Saxons" of Montreal to attend a mass meeting to be held at 8:00 pm on Place d'Armes.
 The Extra read: